x4nth055/emotion-recognition-using-speech/README.md

 - Tonnetz (tonal centroid features)

 ## Algorithms Used
-This repository can be used to build ( using sklearn ) machine learning classifiers as well as regressors for the case of 3 emotions {'sad': 0, 'neutral': 1, 'happy': 2} and the case of 5 emotions {'angry': 1, 'sad': 2, 'neutral': 3, 'ps': 4, 'happy': 5}
+This repository can be used to build machine learning classifiers as well as regressors for the case of 3 emotions {'sad': 0, 'neutral': 1, 'happy': 2} and the case of 5 emotions {'angry': 1, 'sad': 2, 'neutral': 3, 'ps': 4, 'happy': 5}
 ### Classifiers
 - SVC
 - RandomForestClassifier